suraj-webkul/krayin-zoom-integration/README.md

 ~~~

 ~~~
-php artisan vendor:publish
+php artisan vendor:publish --force

--> Press 0 and then press enter to publish all assets and configurations.
+-> Search for **ZoomMeetingServiceProvider** and then press enter to publish all assets and configurations.
 ~~~